matthiaskrgr/icemaker/README.md

 Requirements:
  * by default, we build with the "ci" feature disabled and require "systemd-run" to limit memory and runtime duration of a process

+History:
+This project started years ago as a simple bash oneliner like for file in `find . | grep \.rs$` ;do ; echo $file; clippy-driver $file |& grep panicked ; done but later I decided to RIIR and add support for rustc, rustdoc, nicer output, finding UB via miri and broken lint suggestions etc...

 Trophy case (310+):
 https://github.com/rust-lang/rust/issues/105099
 https://github.com/rust-lang/rust-clippy/issues/10002